lyz-code/blue-book/docs/coding/python/sqlalchemy.md

 To make sure that a field can't contain `nulls` set the `nullable=False` attribute in the definition of the `Column`.
+If you want the contents to be unique use `unique=True`.

 It's important to add the different parameters as attributes if you want to access them later.